zugaldia/wallmapper/README.md

 This script downloads individual tiles and knit them together to reach bigger resolutions.
 That way, you can use these beautiful maps as the wallpaper image of your favorite smartphone and/or tablet.

-Please be nice and do not abuse the Mapbox API.
+IMPORTANT: Make sure you a MapBox account, and you replace the `examples` tileset with a tileset in your Mapbox account.

 ## Usage